nikolaussucher/biology-text/docs/basic_chemistry.md

 A reaction is said to be exergonic if the final state is lower on the energy scale than the initial state; in the case of endergonic reactions the situation is the reverse.
 A reaction is said to be exothermic if the reaction releases heat to the surroundings; in the case of endothermic reactions, the reaction absorbs heat from the surroundings.

 Chemical reactions are invariably not possible unless the reactants surmount an energy barrier known as the activation energy.
-The speed of a chemical reaction (at given temperature T) is related to the activation energy E, by the Boltzmann's population factor e
-−
-E
-/
-k
-T
-e^{-E/kT}  – that is the probability of a molecule to have energy greater than or equal to E at the given temperature T. This exponential dependence of a reaction rate on temperature is known as the Arrhenius equation.
+The speed of a chemical reaction (at given temperature T) is related to the activation energy E, by the Boltzmann's population factor $ e^{-E/kT} $ – that is the probability of a molecule to have energy greater than or equal to E at the given temperature T. This exponential dependence of a reaction rate on temperature is known as the Arrhenius equation.
 The activation energy necessary for a chemical reaction to occur can be in the form of heat, light, electricity or mechanical force in the form of ultrasound.

 A related concept free energy, which also incorporates entropy considerations, is a very useful means for predicting the feasibility of a reaction and determining the state of equilibrium of a chemical reaction, in chemical thermodynamics.
-A reaction is feasible only if the total change in the Gibbs free energy is negative, Δ
-G
-≤
-0
- \Delta G \le 0 \,; if it is equal to zero the chemical reaction is said to be at equilibrium.
+A reaction is feasible only if the total change in the Gibbs free energy is negative, $ \Delta G \leq 0 $ if it is equal to zero the chemical reaction is said to be at equilibrium.

 There exist only limited possible states of energy for electrons, atoms and molecules.
 These are determined by the rules of quantum mechanics, which require quantization of energy of a bound system.
 The atoms/molecules in a higher energy state are said to be excited.
 The molecules/atoms of substance in an excited energy state are often much more reactive; that is, more amenable to chemical reactions.